mithi/react-philosophies/README.md

 </details>

 <details>
-    <summary>Thanks to all the PRs 🚜, coffee ☕, recommended readings 📚, and sharing of ideas 💡 (View contributors) </summary>
+    <summary>Thanks for all the PRs 🚜, coffee ☕, recommended readings 📚, and sharing of ideas 💡 (View contributors) </summary>

 ---